 Why EMV Deadline at the Pump Has Been Delayed

-The deadline for fuel stations to convert automated fuel dispensers/pumps (AFDs) to EMV compliant payment systems was delayed until October 2020, three years later than other merchants.
+The deadline for fuel stations to convert automated fuel dispensers/pumps (AFDs) to EMV compliant payment systems was delayed until April of 2021, three years later than other merchants.
 The delay was due in part to the fact that fraud at fuel pumps accounts for only 1.3% of total U.S. payment fraud.

 The delay also recognized that the investment would be substantial because of the networking infrastructure and specialized technology required to convert to EMV.
 Estimates range from $6,000 to $10,000 per pump.
 To support the high-speed data interchange for EMV transactions, fuel pumps will have to be connected with wired or wireless networking connections that meet PCI standards for security.
 Each payment terminal in the pump must be upgraded with the software and hardware to support the dip slot for the EMV chip cards.
 Older pumps may need to be replaced entirely.
 Station owners could also take the opportunity to upgrade pumps to receive payments via mobile phones using NFC, QR codes and Bluetooth, although the pumps will still need to be EMV compliant.